About Chkobba — History & Culture

-Tunisia's most beloved card game, played in cafés, homes, and now online — connecting millions across the Mediterranean.
+Chkobba (also known as Chkoba or Shkobba) is Tunisia's national card game, played in cafés, homes, and now online — connecting millions across the Mediterranean and beyond.

 Chkobba (Arabic: شكبة, also spelled Chkoba, Shkobba, or Chkouba) is a traditional Tunisian card game that has been a cornerstone of North African culture for centuries.
 The game traces its roots to the Mediterranean trading routes that connected Italy, Tunisia, Libya, and Algeria.